Search This Blog

 When 90s Sitcoms Went to Disney World

 Growing up, I was lucky enough to go to Walt Disney World fairly frequently.
 My Mom's parents lived near Lakeland, Florida, and we'd work in a visit to see Grandma and Grandpa for a day or two and then drive over to Orlando for the rest of the week at Disney World.
-It feels like we did that a lot growing up, close to once or twice a year until my brother and I became teenagers.
+It feels like we did that a lot growing up, close to every other year until my brother and I became teenagers.
 Even though we never stayed "on property," we always had a lot of fun.
-I remember my Mom buying the newest guide books every year and I'll always cherish the memories of my Dad and I spread out on the hotel room floor in some discount hotel in Kissimmee as we plotted out our day on the park maps inside those books.
+I remember my Mom buying the newest guidebooks every year, and I'll always cherish the memories of my Dad and I spread out on the hotel room floor in some discount hotel in Kissimmee as we plotted out our day on the park maps inside those books.

 My wife and I are still big Disney people.
 We've gone several times since meeting back in 2004, including squeezing a quick visit to the Magic Kingdom at the end of our honeymoon when our cruise ended early.
 We're eagerly looking forward to taking our Mickey Mouse-obsessed daughter to meet them in person when she's old enough to remember it.